-The Batterers’ Intervention Program (BIP), a 48-week, court-certified program for offenders who have been convicted of domestic violence, holds participants accountable for their abusive behavior, helps them to address patterns of violent and controlling behavior, and teaches them alternative communication and coping strategies.
+The Violence Intervention Program (VIP), a 48-week, court-certified program for offenders who have been convicted of domestic violence, holds participants accountable for their abusive behavior, helps them to address patterns of violent and controlling behavior, and teaches them alternative communication and coping strategies.

 Fred Hyatt, now a Navy reservist, bought a home with his partner, Andrea, in Bangor.
 There they planned to raise their daughter together.
 He admits now, that soon after they settled into their home, he started to vent his frustrations on Andrea and considered his reactions normal.
 On one occasion, he “got physical” with her and ended up being arrested.
-After serving a ten-day sentence, he was released early on a one-year probation and attended BIP.
+After serving a ten-day sentence, he was released early on a one-year probation and attended the Violence Intervention Program (VIP).

 Fred said his whole attitude has changed.
 He is forming new habits and altering his way of thinking.
 Johnnie, from Partners for Peace, observed him in class and thought he was amazing and good for the other participants to see.
 He left a lasting impression.
 Fred wondered aloud at a team meeting whether his experience could have been different, and he speculated that every high school student should take some form of the class because it focuses on self-improvement and common sense.
 When asked how professionals might work with parents more effectively in domestic violence situations, Fred said it was tough going through the process.
 He said that going to jail affected him a lot more than he expected.
 It was a stressful experience for him and left him with a lot to recover from.